ese3500/final-project-spine/README.md

 #### 3.1 Software Requirements Specification (SRS) Results

 1. Processing data from multiple IMUs and convert into real-time acceleration and pitch, yaw angles, with accuracy of <2 degrees for the angles
    We meet this requirement.
 By our measurement, all angles are within 2 degrees with respect to our iPhone IMU readings.
 However, the Mahony algorithm we use leads to significant drifting of the readings after 30 seconds after reset.

-2. Reconstruct the relative position of wearer's spine and show an understandable visual representation to user We do not meet this requirement.
+2. Reconstruct the relative position of wearer's spine and show an understandable visual representation to user
+   We do not meet this requirement.
 Reconstruction of the spine based on angle data proved difficult.
 We were also unable to run Python script on Blynk.

-3. Send software alert if certain dimension of the spine's position is beyond a preset threshold We meet this requirement.
+3. Send software alert if certain dimension of the spine's position is beyond a preset threshold
+   We meet this requirement.
 We tested for "Neck angle too flat", "Hunch back", and "Pelvic tilt", which were accurately alerted for by our system.

-4. A reliable and secure wireless communication protocol between the IMUs/ESP32 modules and the server hosting the webpage.
+4. A reliable and secure wireless communication protocol between the IMUs/ESP32 modules and the server hosting the webpage
    We meet this requirement.
 We tested continuously running our system for 30 minutes and our end-to-end connection, including hard-wired pins, I2C connection, UART connection, and WiFi connection remained stable.

 #### 3.2 Hardware Requirements Specification (HRS) Results

-1. IMUs (Inertial Measurement Units): IMUs with 6 degrees of freedom, with minimum sampling rate >100Hz.
+1. IMUs (Inertial Measurement Units): IMUs with 6 degrees of freedom, with minimum sampling rate >100Hz
    We tested that all of our IMUs have sampling rates >10k Hz.
 We are using a 61Hz sampling rate in this project.
 2. ESP32 Modules for wireless data transmission
    This requirement is trivially met.
-3. A 5V DC vibrater that produces a noticeable vibration when worn on body We decided to replace the vibrater with an LED and an audible buzzer.
+3. A 5V DC vibrater that produces a noticeable vibration when worn on body
+   We decided to replace the vibrater with an LED and an audible buzzer.
 The LED and buzzer work as desired.
 4. Power Supply: 5V and 3.3V battery packs or power solutions that can sustain the operation of the IMUs, ESP32 modules, and buzzer for extended periods.
    We opted for a 5V DC powerbank with USB-A and USB-C ports instead of battery packs.
 The powerbank is able to systain the operation of our system.
 5. Wearable Vest: A comfortable, adjustable vest designed to hold the IMUs in the correct positions along the user’s spine.
    We made a wooden movable spine in lieu of the vest.
 This is because our system is unstable when operating on real human bodies due to robustness issues of the Mohony algorithm.

 ### 4. Conclusion